Churnet Valley line: London Midland Scottish years

-Along with the rest of the NSR the line passed into the ownership of the London, Midland and Scottish Railway (LMS) which made little change to the operation of the line.
+Along with the rest of the NSR, the line passed into the ownership of the London, Midland and Scottish Railway (LMS) which made little change to the operation of the line.
 Passenger services remained much as they had done under the NSR, but Alton Towers became an increasingly popular tourist destination and frequent excursions terminated there.
-Further north, at Rudyard, there were quite a few changes as the LMS sold off the golf club and the Rudyard Hotel.
-One result was a confusing change of station names; Rudyard Lake was renamed Cliffe Park, and Rudyard was renamed Rudyard Lake.
+Further north, at Rudyard, there were several changes as the LMS sold off the golf club and the Rudyard Hotel.
+One result was a confusing change of station names; Rudyard Lake was renamed Cliffe Park and Rudyard became Rudyard Lake.

-One long-distance train ran over the line, the Saturdays-only Eastern Counties Express between Manchester and Cromer ran in both directions along the Churnet Valley, stopping only at Leek to pick up/set down passengers to or from beyond Nottingham.
+One long-distance train operated over the line; the Saturdays-only Eastern Counties Express between and ran in both directions along the Churnet Valley, stopping only at to pick up/set down passengers to or from beyond Nottingham.

-Freight traffic suffered from the effects of the Great Depression, the most notable casualty being the cessation of operations at Caldon Low quarries, although they subsequently re-opened when the LMS found a lessee for the quarry.
+Freight traffic suffered from the effects of the Great Depression; the most notable casualty being the cessation of operations at Caldon Low quarries, although they subsequently reopened when the LMS found a lessee for the quarry.
 The narrow gauge line between the quarry and Froghall closed in 1936 and all output was shipped via the Waterhouses branch, which left the Churnet Valley line at Leekbrook Junction.

 Wartime services

-With the outbreak of World War II the line as with most British railways moved to an emergency timetable.
-The Churnet Valley was unusual in that the basic service was improved in terms of number of services even if the timings were slower.
+With the outbreak of World War II, the line moved to an emergency timetable, in line with most British railways.
+The Churnet Valley was unusual in that the basic service was improved in terms of number of services, although the timings were slower.
 The increase in services was due to Bolton's at Froghall being an important munitions site and Alton Towers becoming 121 Officer Cadet Training Unit, Royal Artillery.